 15 Weird Risk Factors For Kidney Stones, featuring UC San Diego Health

 Once you've had a kidney stone, you face recurrence rates of 50 percent over five years.
 Prevention methods can be an important tool in stone disease management.
-For this reason, the
+For this reason, UC San Diego Health's

 Under the direction of

 Using this information, we can provide general recommendations as well as effective, highly individualized therapies to prevent or reduce the rate of stone recurrence.
 Our aim is to help you avoid future discomfort or surgery.

 - Drink at least 2 quarts of water per day